Petit Porcini

 Slice of almond cake in a blue plate with a strawberry in the bake.

 CALLING THE ALMOND LOVERS!
 If you click around on my blog, you'll notice I'm an all-time 'almond anything' lover!
+You should also give a try to the chocolate almond cake.

 Listen.
 This is serious.